-Area Separation Walls are non-load-bearing, 2-hour rated vertical wall assemblies that provide fire-resistant protection between adjacent living units in apartment buildings, condominiums and townhouses.
+Area Separation Walls are non-load bearing, 2-hour and 3-hour rated vertical wall assemblies that provide fire-resistant protection between adjacent living units in apartment buildings, condominiums and townhouses.
 Area Separation Walls are also referred to as party walls, firewalls, multi-family walls and H-Stud assemblies.

-A photo of an Area Separation Wall system after a fire is shown to the right.
+A photo of an Area Separation Wall system after a fire is shown above.
 Although this was a tragic event, it clearly proves the effectiveness of the Area Separation Wall system.
 The system performed as designed by maintaining the integrity of the fire wall protecting the lives and property of the adjacent units.

 Aluminum Burn Clips are used to secure the Area Separation Wall in place to both sides of the floor, roof and truss line.
 The clips on the fire side are intended to melt under the intense heat during a fire, thus enabling a fire-damaged structure to collapse while keeping the fire wall barrier in place to protect the adjacent unit.
 This is commonly referred to as a "controlled collapse."